 Remove the camera strap!

-Removing the camera strap is especially important when shooting longer exposures in windy conditions.
+Removing the camera strap is especially important when shooting long exposure photography in windy conditions.
 The last thing you want is for your image to be less sharp because the strap was flickering in the wind.

-What is your favorite methods to get sharper images?
+What are your favorite methods to get sharper images?
 Have you tried any of the above?